ianwalter/puppeteer-container/README.md

 # ianwalter/puppeteer
-> A GitHub Action for the Headless Chrome Node API
+> A GitHub Action / Docker image for Puppeteer, the Headless Chrome Node API

 ## About